COVID-19: Learn more about testing and what to expect when you visit any LMH Health location.

 You may be more likely to develop diverticulitis if you:

-Call 911 or other emergency services immediately if the person has been bleeding from the anus and has signs of shock, which could mean that a diverticular pouch is bleeding (diverticular bleeding).
+Call 911 or other emergency services immediately if the person has been bleeding from the anus and has signs of shock.
+This could mean that a diverticular pouch is bleeding (diverticular bleeding).
 Signs of shock include passing out, or feeling very dizzy, weak, or less alert.

-Call your doctor immediately if you have pain in the abdomen that is in one spot (as opposed to general pain in the abdomen), especially if you also have:
+Call your doctor now if you have pain in your belly that is in one spot (as opposed to general pain in the belly), especially if you also have: